-Learn more about your vehicle and the status of software updates:
+Learn more about your Model S and the status of software updates:

-- Get more information about your vehicle such as the VIN, vehicle name, and odometer.
-Touch Additional vehicle information to display a list of the various options your vehicle is equipped with. - View your current software version, map version, and release notes. - See new updates that are available.
-Your vehicle must be connected to Wi-Fi to start the update. - Observe your software's download progress.
-The yellow clock icon at the top of the touchscreen is replaced by a green download icon when a software update is available, your vehicle is connected to Wi-Fi, and the update is downloading.
-A yellow download icon appears when a software update is available, but the vehicle is not connected to Wi-Fi.
-Ensure your vehicle is connected to Wi-Fi to start the download. - Customize how often you want to receive software updates by touching Software Update Preferences.
+- Get more information about your Model S such as the VIN, vehicle name, and odometer.
+Touch Additional vehicle information to display a list of the various options your vehicle is equipped with. - View your current software version, map version, and release notes. - View and install new software updates.
+Your vehicle must be connected to Wi-Fi to update the software. - Customize how often you want to receive software updates by touching Software Update Preferences (see Software Update Preferences on page 172).